 Rules for Commercial/Professional Drivers

-- You are driving a commercial motor vehicle (CMV) despite a suspended, revoked, recalled or canceled CDL.
+- Operating a commercial motor vehicle (CMV) with a suspended, revoked, recalled, or canceled CDL

 - Committing a felony with a CMV

 - Fleeing the accident scene without reporting

 - Causing damage to an unoccupied vehicle or property with a CMV

 - Being involved in an accident resulting in injury or death with a CMV

 - Operating a CMV while under the influence of alcohol or controlled substances

 - Driving a CMV with a blood alcohol level of .04 or more (half the legal limit in Pennsylvania)

 - Refusing to take a blood alcohol test, and more.